Accessing the Reserve

 Both car parks are linked to the coast path which follows the landward side of the Fleet.
 There are also options to join the Fleet via a number of footpaths that link into the coast path from the B3157.

-Chesil Beach Car Park, Portland, and the Chesil Beach Centre
+Chesil Car Park, Portland, and the Wild Chesil Centre

 This car park is situated on the A354 near the mouth of the Fleet Lagoon at Ferrybridge, the boundary between Weymouth and Portland.
 The Abbotsbury Beach car park is a mile south of the village of Abbotsbury just of the B3157

-A visit to the Chesil Beach Centre is a must.
-The centre, managed by the Dorset Wildlife Trust, is open daily.
-The centre managers and their voluntary team of assistants welcome you, and can give you their individual attention.
+A visit to the Wild Chesil Centre is a must.
+The Centre, managed by the Dorset Wildlife Trust, is open daily.
+The Centre managers and their voluntary team of assistants welcome you, and can give you their individual attention.
 There are interactive displays and live camera images to help you further enjoy the wildlife interests that the Reserve has to offer.
 The Centre has a café and toilets.
 There is a car park fee.

 Abbotsbury Beach Car Park